saujosai/imbalanced-learn/doc/over_sampling.rst

    ['B' 0.3327240726719727 2]]

-Therefore, it can be seen that the samples generated in the first and last columns are belonging to the same categories originally presented without any other extra interpolation.
+Therefore, it can be seen that the samples generated in the first and last columns belong to the same categories originally presented without any other extra interpolation.

-However, :class:`SMOTENC` is only working when data is a mixed of numerical and categorical features.
-If data are made of only categorical data, one can use the :class:`SMOTEN` variant :cite:`chawla2002smote`.
+However, :class:`SMOTENC` only works when the data is a mix of numerical and categorical features.
+If data is comprised of only categorical data, one can use the :class:`SMOTEN` variant :cite:`chawla2002smote`.
 The algorithm changes in two ways:

 * the nearest neighbors search does not rely on the Euclidean distance.
-Indeed, the value difference metric (VDM) also implemented in the class :class:`~imblearn.metrics.ValueDifferenceMetric` is used.
+Instead, the value difference metric (VDM) also implemented in the class :class:`~imblearn.metrics.ValueDifferenceMetric` is used.
 * a new sample is generated where each feature value corresponds to the most